halmd-org/halmd/doc/install.rst

   - GCC 4.4.4 on RHEL 6.0 (x86_64)
   - GCC 4.4.3 on Ubuntu 10.04 LTS (x86_64)

+  Note that CUDA ≤ 3.0 is not compatible with GCC 4.4.

 * GCC 4.3

   - GCC 4.3.3 on Ubuntu 9.04 (x86_64)